These IIRSM-approved Fire Awareness Training courses are designed to equip staff with an essential awareness of fire safety principles at work.

 Are You Aware of Your Responsibilities?

-Give workers with additional responsibilities, such as fire wardens, the necessary training to fulfil their role.
+Give workers with additional responsibilities, such as fire wardens, the specific training their role requires

-In addition to providing training, employers must also conduct fire risk assessments to ensure premises meet the required safety standards.
+Conduct fire risk assessments to ensure premises meet the required safety standards

 Frequently Asked Questions